Genetic Testing for Familial Gynecologic Cancer (Endometrial and Ovarian Cancers)

 In a family with a history of ovarian or endometrial cancer, the first step may be to test a family member who has had one of these cancers.
 If that person is found to have a harmful genetic mutation, then other family members can be tested to see if they also have the same mutation.

 If you are worried you or your family may have a genetic mutation or syndrome, you may want to talk with a genetic counselor.
-A genetic counselor will discuss what having genetic testing can mean for you and your family.
-The genetic counselor will go over the risks and benefits of testing and how results will affect cancer screening and prevention recommendations for you.
+A genetic counselor will talk about what having genetic testing can mean for you and your family.
+The genetic counselor will go over the risks and benefits of testing and how the results will affect cancer screening and prevention recommendations for you.

 It may be recommended that you schedule a visit with a genetic counselor if you have:

-- A personal history of breast cancer and meet certain criteria (related to age at diagnosis, type of cancer, presence of certain other cancers or cancer in both breasts, ancestry, and family health history).
+• A personal history of breast cancer and meeting certain criteria (related to age at diagnosis, type of cancer, having other cancers or cancer in both breasts, ancestry, and family health history).

-Talk with your healthcare provider about your unique case and possible gene mutations.
+Talk with your healthcare provider about your possible gene mutations.
 There may be other reasons for genetic counseling, or your provider may strongly recommend testing your genes even without a family history of cancer.
-For example, the Society of Gynecologic Oncology (SGO) has recommended that all women diagnosed with ovarian or endometrial cancer should have genetic counseling, regardless of family history.

 Resources for More Information